-Patent Applications and Approvals in the United States
+Patent Applications in China

 Identifying useful and competitive technologies and supporting development investment

 The Intellectual Property Center reviews all of our technical assets using patent information and identifies key technologies applicable for widespread use in our businesses that can be used to reinforce our competitive superiority.
 The center also devises strategies to further substantiate our core competence in sensing and control technology.
 By analyzing technologies both inside and outside the company, the center identifies and selects the technologies that will become the foundation for technological management after GD2010.